9th8/up-to-date-real-world-haskell/11-testing-and-quality-assurance.md

 command line tool, `hpc`, to display various statistics about what happened.
 The basic interface is textual.
 To begin, we can get a summary of the code tested during the run using the `report` flag to `hpc`.
-We\'ll exclude the test programs themselves, (using the `--exclude` flag), so as to concentrate only on code in the pretty printer library.
+We'll exclude the test programs themselves, (using the `--exclude` flag), so as to concentrate only on code in the pretty printer library.
 Entering the following into the console: